kristenkinnearohlmann/kko-dev/content/blog/trying-basic-svg/index.md

 I had the opportunity to poke a little bit at [SVGs (scalable vector graphics)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for a work project and I decided this would be a good opportunity to try to work on some basics.
 The advantages I expected were better scalability for different devices and removing the need to store a lot of images.
 Let's be honest - my eyes are getting bad and I wanted something that was easier to see for me!

-Flutes are really accomodating for this kind of project - six of the pressable keys are circles!
+Flutes are really accommodating for this kind of project - six of the pressable keys are circles!
 I looked up the W3 Schools tutorial on [creating an SVG circle](https://www.w3schools.com/graphics/svg_circle.asp) and made some circles that I could tailor.
 One of these sample circles was included in my [currying events blog](https://kristenkinnearohlmann.dev/static/cdd1622f6231a833480521f1a959b93d/c80d3/app-click.jpg).

 ![sample SVG circle filled red](https://kristenkinnearohlmann.dev/static/cdd1622f6231a833480521f1a959b93d/c80d3/app-click.jpg)